Preregistration for courses in the upcoming semester occurs during mid-November and early April.

 Every semester, after the new schedule is posted, you should:

-- select which courses you think you want to take
+- Select which courses you think you want to take

-- create/update a curriculum plan for your program that shows when you tentatively plan to fulfill all of your requirements through graduation
+- Create/update a curriculum plan for your program that shows when you tentatively plan to fulfill all of your requirements through graduation

-- bring these to your advising session
+- Bring these to your advising session

 Please attend the group advising time/place for your advisor to have him/her look over your proposed courses and ensure that you are on track to complete your graduation requirements in a timely fashion.
-You may arrive any time during this block and you do not need to attend the entire session.
+You may arrive at any time during this block and you do not need to attend the entire session.

 If you have an unavoidable conflict or need more intensive or personal one-on-one advising, please contact your advisor to schedule an appointment.

 First and second year students MUST see their advisors to get their advising holds removed, or they will not be allowed to register for courses.

 Summary of what to bring to your advising session:

 - Your updated graduation checklist with completed courses checked off